kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ### **FINAL NOTE:**

-Though the retrieved subject shows no overt aggression, her presence has triggered a **222% spike in long-range Venusian anomaly reports** within the last 24 hours.
+Though the retrieved subject shows no overt aggression, her presence has triggered a **222% spike** in long-range **VENUS** anomaly reports within the last 120 hours.

 This may be correlation.